- Skype is a great instant messaging app, but even great apps have certain issues.

 If you have problems signing in to Skype, the issue might be caused by your account.
 Sometimes your account can be temporarily restricted and suspended.

 This can occur if there’s any unusual activity on your account associated with a security breach.

 If you suspect that your account is blocked due to a security breach, you should contact Skype support to resolve this issue.

-Skype auto sign in option can be useful, but it can also cause all sorts of problems for the users.
-If you’re having any issues with Skype auto sign in option on Windows 10, be sure to check some of our solutions.
+Skype auto sign-in option can be useful, but it can also cause all sorts of problems for the users.
+If you’re having any issues with the Skype auto sign-in option on Windows 10, be sure to check some of our solutions.